Cornell-MAE-UG/spring-2025-portfolio-nataliekaplan/_projects/2025-cad-recreation.md

 ---

 As part of a class project, I recreated an object in CAD using Autodesk Fusion 360.
-I chose to recreate the Foosbot, a children's toy pictured below.
-The Foosbot is a handheld foosball player that spins like a real foosball player when the arms are pushed in.
+I chose to recreate the Foosbot, a handheld foosball player that spins like a real foosball player when the arms are pushed in.
+The Foosbot I modeled is shown below.

 ![Photo of Foosbot]({{ "/assets/images/foosbot-photo.jpg" | relative_url }})